ginestrab/Multiplex-Models/README.md

 Physical Review E 87, no. 6 (2013): 062806.

+3) Growing_Duplex_Linear.m
-3) a matlab code for a  growing duplex network with linear kernel If you use this code please cite:
+a matlab code for a  growing duplex network with linear kernel If you use this code please cite:
  [2] Nicosia, G. Bianconi, V. Latora, M. Barthelemy Growing multiplex networks
  Physical Review Letters 111, no. 5 (2013): 058701.

+4) Growing_Duplex_Nonlinear.m
-4) a matlab code for a growing duplex network with nonlinear kernel If you use this code please cite:
+a matlab code for a growing duplex network with nonlinear kernel If you use this code please cite:

 [3] Nicosia, G. Bianconi, V. Latora, M. Barthelemy